getify/Functional-Light-JS/ch2.md

 Don't use `this`-aware functions.
 Just don't.

 You should now be developing a clear and colorful perspective in your mind of what *function* means in Functional Programming.
-It's time to start wrangling functions to get them to interoperate, and the next chapter teaches you a variety of critical techniques you'll need on this journey.
+It's time to start wrangling functions to get them to interoperate, and the next chapter teaches you a variety of critical techniques you'll need along the way.